SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Her reflection smiles back.

 Spotting a glint in the mirror, Pinkie raises a hoof to her eye and brushes away a single tear.
 She turns her gaze back down to her list and, with a swish of her mane, checks off the final item of her list.
-She lets out a tired breath and turns around, trotting for the bathroom door.
+She lets out a tired breath and turns around, trotting towards the bathroom door.

-She flicks the light switch, bathing the bathroom in darkness.
-Right before closing the door, she spares a final glance to the mirror on the other side.
+She flicks the light switch, and right before closing the door, she spares a final glance to the mirror on the other side.
 A pair of reddened, dull blue eyes stare back tiredly at her.

 *"Talk to you again tomorrow night."*

 ***

 Pinkie trots beside Fluttershy as the pair make their way deeper into the Everfree forest.
-A small flower basket hangs from Pinkie's mane, itself swaying with the motion of the wind.
+A small flower basket hangs from Pinkie's mane, swaying with the motion of the wind.

 "Where are the flowers you needed, Fluttershy?"
 Pinkie asks cheerfully.

 "Not too far from here.
 Thank you for helping," Fluttershy says.

 "Anything for a friend!"
-Pinkie bounces along, a smile plastered on her face.
+Pinkie bounces along with a smile.

 "How did Sweetie Belle's birthday party go?
 It was yesterday, right?"
 Fluttershy asks.